-Your roof can suffer from wind damage in all kinds of ways.
-This is because when high winds hit, it doesn’t simply hit your roof evenly across the surface.
-The corners, edges, and ridgeline are especially susceptible to damage from high winds.
+Wind damage can really mess up your roof in all sorts of ways.
+When high winds hit, it doesn’t simply hit your roof evenly across the surface, it hits the corners, edges, and ridgelines that are especially susceptible to damage.

-- High Winds Can Blow Off Shingles – This is the most obvious way your roof gets damaged from storms.
+- Blown Off Shingles – This is the most obvious way your roof gets damaged from storms.
 The high winds can quickly pick up shingles that are loose or damaged.

-- Debris Picked Up by the Wind Can Damage & Puncture the Roof- High winds can pick up all kinds of things.
+- Puncture – High winds can pick up all kinds of things.
 From sticks and twigs to branches and trampolines.
 Anything picked up by the storm will eventually fall and can potentially damage your roof.

-- High Winds Can Move Flashing Out of Place – The flashings around the chimney are a high-stress point and these are easily lifted when they are hit at the right angle.
+- Move Flashing – Roof flashings are highly susceptible to wind damage.
+The flashings around the chimney are a high-stress point and these are easily lifted when they are hit at the right angle.

-- Shingle Granules Can Blow Into the Gutter System – Even if the shingles appear to be undamaged – oftentimes the granules can blow off and clog up the gutter system.
+- Shedding Shingle Granules – Even if the shingles appear to be undamaged – oftentimes the granules can blow off and clog up the gutter system.

-- High Wind Can Break Branches and Trees – If the storm winds are high enough to break off branches from nearby trees, they will inevitably fall on the roof, causing damage to the surface that will need to be repaired.
+- Broken Trees – If the winds are high enough to break off branches from nearby trees, they will inevitably fall on the roof, causing destruction to the surface.

 Your roof is responsible for keeping your home dry during a rainstorm.
-While most rainstorms shouldn’t be any problem for your roof, significant heavy or prolonged moisture can cause damage to compromised roofs.
+While most rainstorms shouldn’t be any problem for your roof, significant heavy or prolonged moisture can cause storm damage to a compromised roof.

 Rain Damage That Can Happen to Your Roof

-- Rainstorms Can Damage Roof Supports or Accents – Damage to supporting elements can be difficult to detect.
+- Damaged Supports or Accents – Damage to supporting elements can be difficult to detect.
 If you have areas where water seems to pool, it could be a sign of underlying issues.

-- Heavy Rain Can Cause Moisture to Get Trapped on the Roof – Occasionally with torrential downpours, rain can get trapped on the roof, especially in the eaves or areas where your drainage may not be working properly.
+- Trapped Moisture – Occasionally with torrential downpours, rain can get trapped on the roof, especially in the eaves or areas where your drainage may not be working properly.

-- Trapped Moisture Can Cause Mold and Decay – Mold can grow between the cracks and crevices of your roof, which exacerbates any existing issue.
+- Mold and Decay – Mold can grow between the cracks and crevices of your roof, which worsens any existing issue.
 Expanding, deterioration, and bugs all get worse with the presence of mold.

-- Heavy Rain Can Damage Shingles – Rain damage to shingles is typically sporadic and unpredictable.
+- Damaged Shingles – Rain damage to shingles is typically sporadic and unpredictable.
 Water and wind washing over your shingles for hours at a time can cause damage very quickly.

-- Gutter and Downspout Damage – Heavy rain takes a toll on your gutter and downspouts.
+- Damaged Gutter and Downspout – Heavy rain takes a toll on your gutter and downspouts.
 Clogs and cracks in the gutters can lead to damage to your walls, siding, and foundation.

 Hail can cause a surprising amount of long-lasting damage to your roof and property.
-Vehicles, siding, shingles, and gutters can all be negatively affected by hail.
+Vehicles, siding, shingles, and gutters can all be negatively affected by hail damage.

 The Factors That Cause Hail Damage

 - Density and Shape of the Hailstones – Hail is made from raindrops in the higher-level clouds that freeze and clump together.
 As they fall, they grow to create hard balls of ice and particles.
-The larger, and denser the hail – the more damage they can cause.
+The larger, and denser they are – the more hail damage they can cause.

-- Hail Can Damage the Top Layer of Shingles – If you have large and sharp hailstones, it can tear right through the upper layer of your asphalt shingles and allow water to penetrate through to your roof deck.
+1. Damaged or Bruised Shingles – If you have large and sharp hailstones, they can tear right through the upper layer of your asphalt shingles and allow water to penetrate through to your deck.

-- Water Leakage Due to a Cracked Shingle Mat – Even if it is small – fast falling or dense hail can crack the shingle mat.
+2. Water Leakage – Even if it is small – fast falling or dense hail can crack the shingle mat.
 It is not visible from a distance but up close it looks like small crescent-shaped black lines that allow moisture through.

-- Hail Can Damage and Expose Fiberglass Roofing – Fiberglass is becoming a popular option for flat roofs on commercial buildings.
-However, hailstorm damage can weaken and expose this fiberglass causing future damage if not dealt with straight away.
+3. Expose Fiberglass Roofing – Fiberglass is becoming a popular option for flat roofs on commercial buildings.
+However, hail damage can weaken and expose this fiberglass causing future damage if not dealt with straight away.

 Heavy Snow and Ice Damage